gardener/gardener/docs/api-reference/authentication.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>WorkloadIdentity is a reference to a workloadidentity object in the same or another namespace.</p>
+<p>WorkloadIdentityRef is a reference to a workloadidentity object in the same or another namespace.</p>
 </td>
 </tr>
 </tbody>